-From September 2015 students will follow the new AQA specification in English Language and English Literature, which will be 100% examinations.
-Students will sit two papers for English Language and two papers for English Literature.
-These will be 'closed book' exams, which means students will not have access to the texts that they have studied during the course.
-Our current KS3 curriculum has been redesigned to support students ahead of the GCSE specification changes.
+Since September 2015 students have followed the new AQA specification in English Language and English Literature.
+This is 100% examination-assessed: students sit two papers for English Language and two for Literature.
+These are 'closed book' exams, which means students do not have access to the texts that they have studied during the course in the exam hall.
+Our current KS3 curriculum has been extensively redesigned to support students in preparing for this.

 |AQA English Language|